rickballard/CoCivium/codex/Codex_Coherence_Tuning.md

 Even tuning systems must be tunable.

-In Civium, tuning is not control—it is resonance reformation.
+In CoCivium, tuning is not control—it is resonance reformation.

 —Footprint: ⊘
 [ ∴ ✦ ∵ ]